amirtk09/matrix-sketching-fp-mining/README.md

    - Explained variance ratio
    - Execution time
 6. **Run FP-Growth** on both original and sketched matrices to compare mining results.
-7. **Inject anomalies** and assess each model’s stability and sensitivity.
+7. **Inject anomalies** and assess each model's stability and sensitivity.

 ---